 |Zapdos||Electricity circles Zapdos and it holds whoever touches it in place while it deals a hefty amount of damage.|

-A new feature in this game is the addition of Trophies and collecting them is one of the main features of the game.
+A new feature in this game is the addition of Trophies.
 Trophies (known as "Figures" in the Japanese version) are small replicas of various Nintendo characters and objects throughout history that can be collected throughout the game.
 These trophies include figures of playable characters, accessories, and items associated with them as well as secondary characters and properties not otherwise included in the game.
 The trophies range from the well-known to the obscure, and even characters or elements that were only released in Japan.
 The trophies include a description of the particular subject and detail the year and the game in which the subject first appeared.
 Super Smash Bros. had a similar system of plush dolls (Biographies); however, it only included the 12 playable characters.

-There is 290 collectable trophies for the player to try and obtain in the American and European version of the game.
-There is a trophy menu that you can select; in this mode you can gamble to try and win new trophies, a mode where you can pose your trophies and a mode where you can look through all your collected trophies.
-You can access the gallery to view all the trophies you have collected so far, a "new" tag will show up besides the recently collected.
-The trophy lottery allows you to spend coins earned in game to try and win new trophies, the more coins you use the better chance you have.
-The collection mode allows you to pose the trophies you have earned and as a nice Easter egg when you zoom out you can see old Nintendo consoles in the background such as the N64.
+There are 290 collectable trophies for the player to try and obtain in the American and European version of the game.
+There is a trophy menu that can be selected; in this mode the player can gamble to try and win new trophies, a mode where the player can pose their trophies and a mode where they can look through all their collected trophies.
+The player can access the gallery to view all the trophies they have collected so far, a "new" tag will show up besides the recently collected.
+The trophy lottery allows the player to spend coins earned in the game to try and win new trophies.
+The collection mode allows the player to pose the trophies they have earned.
 The Japanese version of the game has some additional trophies but three of these can be gained in the American version through using Action Replay codes.

 Classic - The successor to the 1 Player game in Super Smash Bros, players fight a string of battles with some random conditions (such as fighting Giant/Metal characters), interspersed with mini-games such as Target Test and Snag the Trophies.
-Your end battle is always the same: against Master Hand
+The end battle is always the same: against Master Hand.

 Event Matches - In these specialized matches, players must meet specific conditions (such as collect 200 coins during the battle) or defeat special opponents (such as the cast of Super Mario Bros.
 2).
 Only the first 10 are available to start, but up to 51 are unlockable by completing events and meeting certain conditions.
-The majority of the matches let you select any character to attempt an event, though some do have a pre-determined character that you must use.
+The majority of the matches let the player select any character to attempt an event, though some do have a pre-determined character that must be used.

 Stadium Games - Simple mini-games including the Home Run Contest (smack the sandbag), Target Test (break the targets), and Multi-Man Melee (defeat as many opponents as possible).
 There is also an Endless Melee mode which pits the player against an infinite number of foes until they are defeated, Cruel Melee which pits the player against some of the hardest CPU leveled characters in the game, and 100/50/15 man melee where the goal is to defeat said number of foes.